StephenSmith25/PythonFMU3/README.md

 ### Support:

 Please take a look at the examples to see the supported features.
 We currently support both the Model exchange and Cosimulation Interfaces.

 For both interfaces event mode is not supported.

+We currently do not support the following methods (beyond a default, trivial implementation)

+- fmi3UpdateDiscreteStates
+- fmi3GetNumberOfEventindicators
+- fmi3GetNominalsOfContinuousStates
+- fmi3EvaluateDiscreteStates

 ### How do I build an FMU from python code?